 Flat White vs Latte

-In Australia, the differences between these two popular drinks is very subtle.
+In Australia, the differences between a flat white and a latte are very subtle.
 They both include espresso and milk, with a layer of microfoam on top.

 The main difference is the cup they are served in.
 While the flat white is served in a small cup, a latte is traditionally served in a taller (and slightly higher volume) glass, meaning the layer of foam on top is thicker.
 The foam on a flat white will usually be around 5mm in depth while on a latte it can be 10mm or more.